 "I just did the dishes last night."

 the rest is Bill's.
 Get him to wash them."
-She went into the living room and flipped on the TV.
+She went into the living room, plopped down

 the dishes when his wife, Adelaide, arrived home from work.

-during Christmas," Adelaide said and fell like Goliath onto the couch.
+during Christmas," Adelaide said, and she fell like Goliath onto the couch.
 She kicked her shoes off with her feet.

 Lucas leaned down and kissed her cheek.
 "I fixed you some chicken, if you're hungry."